Tales of Tahquamenon

-Toonerville Trolley tours: Since 1927, this company has provided 5½-mile rides on a narrow-gauge train that can be followed by a 21-mile riverboat cruise to just above the Upper Falls.
+Tahquamenon Falls Train and Riverboat tours: Since 1927, this company, long known as Toonverville Trolley, has provided 5½-mile rides on a narrow-gauge train that can be followed by a 21-mile riverboat cruise to just above the Upper Falls.
 The station is 15 miles east of Newberry.
 It operates from mid-June to early October.

 Paddling: Between Newberry and the state park, The Woods rents canoes and kayaks and provides shuttles on the Tahquamenon River.

 Dog-team tours: Just west of Newberry, mushers Ed and Tasha Stielstra offer winter dog-sled trips at their Nature's Kennel Sled Dog Adventures.
 The Stielstras also rent a yurt.